First Light And Reionization Epoch Simulations (FLARES) -- XIX: Supermassive black hole mergers in the early Universe and their environmental dependence: Dependence on environments

 The environmental dependence of other merger properties, including SMBH masses, mass ratios, and merger redshifts, is summarized in Figure~\ref{fig:env_impact}.
-In this figure, the histograms from different regions are colour-coded by the region overdensity, with lighter (darker) colours representing denser (less dense) regions.
+In this figure, the FLARES regions are grouped into four bins based on their overdensities, and the average histograms for the different $\delta$ bins are plotted.
+Lighter (darker) colours represent denser (less dense) regions.
 These histograms reveal that denser environments tend to host more massive SMBHs, particularly for secondary SMBHs.
-For example, SMBHs with $M_{2} \ga 10^{6}~{\rm M}_{\sun}$ appear only in regions with $\delta \ga 0$.
+For example, SMBHs with $M_{2} \ga 10^{6}~{\rm M}_{\sun}$ appear only in regions with $\delta \ga 0.25$.
 Furthermore, SMBH mergers in denser environments exhibit lower mass ratios due to the presence of more massive primary SMBHs.
 Finally, denser regions tend to host mergers at higher redshifts, reflecting the earlier formation and growth of SMBHs in these environments.

 The results in this section suggest that low-frequency GW signals from high-redshift SMBHs are primarily dominated by sources in overdense regions.
+The environmental dependence of SMBH merger properties revealed in this section provides useful context for previous studies that use cosmological zoom-in simulations to investigate SMBH mergers \citep[e.g.][]{Mannerkoski2022,Dong-Paez2023,McCaffrey2025}.
+These zoom-in simulations typically select overdense regions for resimulation, which may introduce biases in the quantification of SMBH properties.
+By applying the quantified environmental dependence of merger number density shown in Figure~\ref{fig:num_dens_env}, and knowing the overdensity of a given zoom-in region, one can roughly estimate the difference in merger number densities between that region and a region more representative of the cosmic mean (i.e. $\delta \approx 0$ or the composite merger number density).
+In this way, the broader environmental insights provided by FLARES can aid in contextualizing and interpreting results from targeted zoom-in simulations.